1958 Maine gubernatorial election

 The 1958 Maine gubernatorial election took place on September 8, 1958.
 Incumbent Democratic Governor Edmund Muskie was term limited and seeking election to the United States Senate, and thus did not run.
-Democrat Clinton Clauson, then mayor of Waterville, unexpectedly defeated Muskie's chosen Democratic candidate in the primary, Maynard Dolloff, and faced off against the popular previous two term Republican governor, Horace Hildreth, in the general election.
+Democrat Clinton Clauson, then mayor of Waterville, unexpectedly defeated Muskie's chosen Democratic candidate in the primary, Maynard Dolloff, and faced off against Republican Horace Hildreth, who had previously served two terms as governor from 1945 to 1949, in the general election.
 Though Hildreth was the heavy favorite to win, Clauson was able to narrowly defeat him, retaining the Blaine House for the Democrats.

 The election was also the last time that Maine would hold its election in September.
 Traditionally, Maine had held its elections two months before the rest of the nation, which had help give birth to the phrase "As Maine goes, so goes the nation" and its status as a bellwether state.
 However, following a 1957 referendum, the state constitution was amended to hold all elections after 1958 in November and shift from two-year to four-year terms.
 Thus, Clauson became the first Governor elected to a four-year term, with the next election being scheduled for November 1962.
 However, Clauson died in December of 1959, forcing a special election to be held in 1960 to elect a governor to serve the balance of Clauson's term.